Higher rank arithmetic groups which are not invariably generated: Abstract

 \section{Abstract}

-It was suggested in \cite{KLS} that for arithmetic groups Invariable Generation is equivalent to the Congruence Subgroup Property.
-In this paper we dismiss this conjecture by proving that certain arithmetic groups which possess the later property do not possess the first one.
+It was conjectured in \cite{KLS} that for arithmetic groups, Invariable Generation is equivalent to the Congruence Subgroup Property.
+In view of the famous Serre conjecture this would imply that higher rank arithmetic groups are invariably generated.
+In this paper we prove that some higher rank arithmetic groups are not invariably generated.